enlightn/enlightn-docs/getting-started/usage.md

 A good practice would be to run Enlightn every time you are deploying code or pushing or a new release.
 It is recommended to integrate Enlightn with your CI/CD tool so that it is triggered for every push or new release.

-Besides the automated CI checks, you might also want to run Enlightn every week or so.
-Remember that Enlightn not only scans your application code but also monitors your application's health and server configurations.
+Besides the automated CI checks, you might also want to run Enlightn on a regular frequency such as every week.
+This will allow you to monitor the dynamic analysis checks, which are typically excluded from CI tests.